it-dept-cis/Essential-Guide-to-Election-Security/docs/BPs/backups.rst

 Actions
 **********************************************

-For |bp_title|, the necessary actions are vary by maturity as detailed below.
+For |bp_title|, the necessary actions vary by maturity as detailed below.

 Reactive Maturity
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&